ScriptRaccoon/masonry-layout/README.md

 - **rowHeight**: the height of the CSS grid rows (in pixels) which is used to calculate the heights.
 Accordingly, smaller heights give more precision.
 Defaults to `20`.
 - **containsImages**: boolean which should be set to true if the items contain images.
 In that case, the tiny but useful package [imagesLoaded](https://imagesloaded.desandro.com/) needs to be installed.
 Defaults to `false`.

 In the CSS the container needs to have the `display: grid` property, the rest is optional.
-For example, the following styles make sure that the items have a spacing of 20px, at at least 300px wide and fill up the whole horizontal space.
+For example, the following styles make sure that the items have a spacing of 20px, are at least 300px wide and fill up the whole horizontal space.

 ```
 .grid {